MarLapuz/fe-engineer-exercise/README.md

 [https://fe-exercise-one.vercel.app/](https://fe-exercise-one.vercel.app/)

 ## What when wrong?
 It was a bit tricky to get the authentication working.
-Because the cookies are being empty after a page reload, and when handling the cookies on the server I needed to parse the cookies string into a actual cookie and set it to the browse which still doesn't work.
+Because the cookies are being empty after a page reload, and when handling the cookies on the server I needed to parse the cookies string into an actual cookie and set it to the browse which still doesn't work.

 My bandage solution was to have a context provider state that handles if the user has successfully hit the endpoint `/auth/login` then just switch to the search view.